How Can You Tell If a Driver Is Drunk?

 We’d like to educate our readers on how to identify a drunk driver on ND/MN roadways.
 We would always appreciate it if drivers would make a smart decision by choosing not to drive after drinking but we know that’s not always the case.
+In light of this, here are some telltale signs of a drunk driver that you can be on the lookout for to help ensure your own safety while on the road.

 - Quick acceleration or deceleration